exoplanet-dev/exoplanet/joss/paper.md

 and when a new release of the `exoplanet` library is made) since the runtime is much longer.

+![Some examples of datasets fit using `exoplanet`.
+The full analyses behind these examples are available on the "Case Studies" page as Jupyter notebooks.
+(left) A fit to the light curves of a transiting exoplanet observed by two different space-based photometric surveys: Kepler and TESS. (right) The phase folded radial velocity time series for an exoplanet observed from different observatories with different instruments, fit simultaneously using `exoplanet`.
+\label{fig:figure}](figures/figure.png)

 # Similar tools

 There is a rich ecosystem of tooling available for inference with models such as